Chat2Chart/Chat2Chart/README.md

 - finetune: data used for fine-tuning GPT-3

 ## Demo
-Demo.ipynv provides a walk-through to read the data, view the visualization, fine-tune models, and compare results.
+[demo.ipynv](https://github.com/Chat2Chart/Chat2Chart/blob/main/demo.ipynb) provides a walk-through to read the data, view the visualization, fine-tune models, and compare results.